hackandhue/HackandHue/README.md

-I’m Steve the Lead Developer and CEO of the game design company Hack & Hue
+I’m Steve, the Lead Developer and CEO of the game design company Hack & Hue.

-Currently in the process of working on a new video game with a talented artist More information will follow.
+Currently in the process of working on a new video game with a talented artist.

+More information will follow.